-As we move into a post-COVID world, nonprofits are going to need to be flexible (so it’s good thing you’re pros by now!).
+As we navigate through a world impacted by COVID-19, nonprofits are going to need to stay flexible (so it’s good thing you’re pros by now!).
 Some of your supporters may be ready for in-person events now that they’re vaccinated, while some guests are still going to love the flexibility that comes with virtual events.

 One way to manage different supporters’ expectations is with various options for participating in your event.
 This might mean you offer multiple venues for smaller crowd sizes, or it could mean offering both a physical venue and a virtual venue.
 The most important thing is to make sure your guests can support you in a way that makes them the most comfortable.